pjmorenoa/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10641
 ```
-There is a little difference between these calculations and the numbers that I've got before (without completing the dataset) but it seems to be minimal, almost the same.
+*There is a little difference between these calculations and the numbers that I've got before (without completing the dataset), but it seems to be minimal, almost the same.*

 ## Are there differences in activity patterns between weekdays and weekends?

-Loading some libraries.
+*Loading some libraries.*

 ```r
 library(lubridate)
 library(lattice)
 ```

-Doing the graph.
+1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r
 act_days <- act %>%